 Day after day, I sit in the car with my sister listening to this shit.
 I comfort myself with the explanation that I enjoy the beat.
 I like how the bass seeps through the car stereo and bumps against my leg.
 I enjoy the overall sound of the music.
 But that’s not the whole truth.
 Not at all.
 I have lied to myself for long enough.

 It is time for the truth.

 I actually do care about what my family and friends think of me.
 I act as if I am the perfect teenager -- confident, independent, and intelligent -- but I really just crave what everyone else does: acceptance.
 But the problem is that when I sing along to those songs in order to fit in, I hate myself for it and still don't feel like I belong.

 I question if I can even listen to this music at all and call myself a feminist.
 When I decided to label myself a feminist I did so because I woke up to the reality of the world we live in and the blatant attacks on women that occur every day.
 But how am I standing up for that cause if I listen to music that adds to those attacks?
 I want to fit in, but not by going against my values.
 I thought I knew who I was but I am not so sure anymore.

-More articles in WMC FBomb by Category: Feminism, Girls, Media, Misogyny
+More articles by Category: Feminism, Girls, Media, Misogyny

-More articles in WMC FBomb by Tag: Activism and advocacy, Music, Title IX, Discrimination, Social media, High school, Sexism, Rape, News
+More articles by Tag: Activism and advocacy, Music, Title IX, Discrimination, Social media, High school, Sexism, Rape, News